Planning a Domestic Faculty-Led Course

 - Student Scholarships

-Recruiting students is a joint effort among the faculty leaders, the academic departments and colleges, and the Study Away office.
+Recruiting students is a joint effort among the faculty leaders, the academic departments and colleges, and Study Abroad & Global Learning.
 WKU faculty members have a wide sphere of influence and can generate a lot of interest in your programs.
 Word-of-mouth enthusiasm can spread among other students, working to your advantage.